devops-kung-fu/hookz/README.md

 ![](img/run-hookz.png)

+## What are Git Hooks?

+Git hooks are a great way to run supplemental commands as you interact with git.
+For deeper information, check out what git-scm has to say about [hooks](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks)

 ## Installation

 To install hookz,  [download the latest release](https://github.com/devops-kung-fu/hookz/releases) , make is executable, rename it to ```hookz``` and toss it in your ```/usr/local/bin``` directory for Linux, or on your path for other operating systems.